stefan-hoeck/idris2-tutorial/src/Tutorial/DataTypes.md

 3. Given our simple `Credentials` type, there are three ways for authentication to fail:

-   * An unknown user name was used.
+   * An unknown username was used.
-   * The password given does not match the one associated with the user name.
+   * The password given does not match the one associated with the username.
    * An invalid key was used.

    Encapsulate these three possibilities in a sum type called `LoginError`, but make sure not to disclose any confidential information:
-   An invalid user name should be stored in the corresponding error value, but an invalid password or key should not.
+   An invalid username should be stored in the corresponding error value, but an invalid password or key should not.

 4. Implement function `showError : LoginError -> String`, which